‘Red Dead Redemption’ Now Runs On PC Via Emulation

 For those who would rather not fiddle around with emulation, you’ll be glad to know that the long-awaited sequel to Red Dead Redemption is due out next year on PlayStation 4 and Xbox One.
 Unfortunately, much like its predecessor, there has been no word on an official PC release.

-[Featured image by Rockstar Games]
+[Featured Image by Rockstar Games]